Happy Chandler: Other matters

 Leo Durocher received a one-year suspension from Chandler for "conduct detrimental to baseball".

-During the 1946 postseason, rumors began to swirl that Yankees owner Larry MacPhail was lobbying Brooklyn Dodgers manager Leo Durocher to leave the Dodgers and manage the Yankees.
+During the 1946 postseason, rumors began to swirl that Yankees co-owner Larry MacPhail was lobbying Brooklyn Dodgers manager Leo Durocher to leave the Dodgers and manage the Yankees.
 The move angered Dodgers owner Branch Rickey, who encouraged Chandler to begin an investigation into the gambling habits of Durocher and his associate, actor George Raft.
 In the offseason, Chandler and Durocher had a meeting; Chandler counseled Durocher to abandon his gambling.
 Branch Rickey charged Chandler with maintaining a double standard, however, when the commissioner took no action after seeing MacPhail with two known gamblers at a Yankees–Dodgers preseason exhibition in Havana, Cuba.
 MacPhail then signed two Dodgers assistant coaches (Chuck Dressen and John Corriden) as aides to Yankee manager Bucky Harris while they were still employed by the Dodgers.
 Chandler suspended Dressen for 30 days and levied $2,000 fines against MacPhail and the Yankees.

 The Yankees–Dodgers feud continued in the New York newspapers throughout the offseason.
 Charges were levelled by both sides, including accusations that Durocher was a philanderer because of his alleged involvement with married actress Laraine Day, which ultimately resulted in Day's divorce.
 When Durocher subsequently married Day, a local Catholic priest declared that attending Dodgers games was a venial sin.
 Prompted in part by this declaration, Chandler suspended Durocher from baseball for a year, just days before Opening Day, citing "conduct detrimental to baseball."

 Also in 1947, Chandler sold the rights to broadcast the World Series on the radio for $475,000 and used the money from the contract to establish a pension fund for baseball players.
 In 1949, Chandler negotiated a seven-year contract with Gillette and the Mutual Broadcasting System to broadcast the Series.
 Proceeds from the $4,370,000 deal went directly into the pension fund.
 The same two companies negotiated a six-year, $6 million contract to broadcast the Series on television in 1950.
 Again, Chandler directed the proceeds into the pension fund.